ip413/presidential-election-poland-2020-research/index.md

 Why 87 polling stations had problems with with putting in and pulling out the same amount of votes from envelopes?
 Maybe some envelopes "with" votes were empty?
 Maybe some envelopes had more votes than one?
 Indeed, interesting!
 Even fascinating.

-## Candidate result as a function of unused ballot papers
+## Candidate result as a function of unused ballot papers - round 1

 ### Code used to generate charts
 ```